 UMEED PARTNERSHIP PAKISTAN (UPP)

 Umeed Partnership Pakistan (UPP) has a non-political, non- profit ethos, registered under Societies Act 1860 with registration # 764 on 18 April 2001 at Quetta and it is entitled to work nationwide.
 UPP is multi faith and is a humanitarian organization committed to work for the development and promotion of human rights.
 It has a partner organization in the UK – the Umeed Partnership (UK) which is also registered in the UK as a charity under the UK Charity Commission.
-In the year 2000 UPP initially started working in Baluchistan tribal areas and then its activities spread rapidly among the desert communities of the District of Bahawalpur/Yazman, Southern Punjab, rural areas of district Kasur and Mian Channu/Khanewal and slum areas of Lahore.
+In the year 2000 UPP initially started working in Baluchistan tribal areas of districts Quaetta and Loralai and then its activities spread rapidly among the desert communities of the Districts of Bahawalpur/Yazman, Bahawalpnagar, Southern Punjab, rural areas of district Kasur and Khanewal and slum areas of Lahore.
+Umeed is the Urdu word for Hope.
+UPP has its Head Office in Lahore along with three regional offices in Loralai (Balochistan), Bahawalpur and Lahore.
+The Umeed Project is managed by an executive Committee.

 The Umeed Partnership exists to provide opportunities through education and vocational and human rights trainings to vulnerable and disadvantaged girls/women, transgender and street children across Pakistan.
-The organization has expanded and evolved into a women’s support body to provide help to those who are victims of abduction, rape, forced conversion, forced marriages, widowhood, disease, domestic violence and transgender community.
+The organization has expanded and evolved into a women’s support body to provide help to those who are victims of abduction, rape, forced conversion, forced marriages, widowhood, disease, domestic/gender violence, sexual harassment and gender discrimination.

 The vision of Umeed Partnership is to see educated, skilled and talented youth, improved gender equality, poor people liberated from all forms of slavery and oppression and human rights promoted among the oppressed masses.